Explore

 Challenges with product requirements documents

-If you speak to most product folks you will probably find that they loved puzzles or taking apart (hopefully also putting back together) household items as children.
+If you speak to most product folks, you will probably find that they loved puzzles or taking apart (and hopefully also putting back together) household items as children — foreshadowing their future work.
 You have to be curious about how things work in order to be passionate about making new things that perform even better.

 For a long time, that kind of curiosity was encouraged only before development began.
 The waterfall promise of a PRD was that you do all of the research and evaluation in order to evade costly surprises.
 But the rapid pace of development in software makes waiting a risk.
 Nowadays product teams prioritize speed to market and iterative improvement that incorporates real user feedback.